Financial Services Marketing: Best Digital Practices Guide 2020

-In this article, we introduce the top 7 best digital practices that all financial marketers should know about, and we also glimpse into the future of digital marketing for financial services to help you stay one step ahead of your competition.
+In this article, we will take a look at the top digital practices that all financial marketers should know about.
+We will also glimpse into the future of digital marketing for financial services to help you stay one step ahead of your competition.

 The financial industry, which encompasses a wide range of businesses dealing with lending, investing, insuring, money management, and more, has always been a major contributor to the global economy.
-In the past, different financial institutions offered more or less the same services to the same customers, and they had little reason to worry about competition.
+That global economy is changing and growing constantly, as well are the technologies that people use in order to interact with it.
+In the past, different financial institutions offered essentially the same services to the same customers, and they had little reason to worry about competition.
 Digital disruption has changed that.

 The new players integrate technology into traditional financial services, changing the rules of the game by redefining product and service delivery.
-Customers, whose trust in financial institutions has never been lower, have developed an appetite for financial services that speak directly to their needs in a way that they are ready to hear, making financial services marketing one of the most important activities in the industry.
+Customers, whose trust in financial institutions has never been lower, have developed an appetite for services that speak directly to their needs in a way that they are ready to hear.
+This makes financial services marketing one of the most important activities in the industry.

 1. Build Trust

 Fact: 92 percent of Millennials don’t trust banks at all.

 Trust is one of the biggest challenges of marketing financial services in 2020.
 All customers—and Millennials in particular—want to do business with companies they consider trustworthy.
 Unfortunately, companies in the financial industry are not perceived as trustworthy by the vast majority of Millennials.
 The media is filled with stories of data breaches, various crises, and financial institutions misdeeds; which combined with the perception of the needs of their whole demographic having been ignored, has fueled this distrust.